8 BEST Active Directory Management Tools (2025)

 Pros

-• It takes a matter of minutes to recover your Active Directory
+• It only took me a few minutes to bring my Active Directory back online

 • Initial setup takes time, but it is fully automated beyond a point.